 Getting your child’s eyes checked regularly at an optometrist can help to identify any vision problems that your child may be experiencing early.
 If found, your optometrist can help administer treatment in order to prevent vision conditions like myopia from developing further.

-Now that you know more about the steps you can take to help prevent myopia from progressing in your child, how do you deal with pesky screen time?
-We can’t completely deny them of it (especially with schools pivoting towards digital learning in this age), but we can help them manage it.
+Now that you know more about the steps you can take to prevent myopia from progressing in your child, how do you deal with pesky screen time?
+We can’t completely deny them of it, but we can help them manage it.

 With the help of plano, you don’t have to worry about constantly looking over your child’s shoulder to check on his/her device use.
 In fact, you can just sit back and relax while plano helps you monitor your child’s screen time and prevent myopia from progressing.

-Our little ones are growing up with screens and it’s more critical than ever that we help them establish a healthy relationship with their devices.
+Our little ones are growing up with screens.
+It’s more critical than ever that we help them establish a healthy relationship with their devices.
 With screen time on the rise, so is myopia.
 Now that you know a little bit more about myopia prevention, you can start protecting your child’s eyes starting today!

 *Only available to Singapore plano users.